Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Methodology

 \subsection{Estimation}

-Following \citet{flowmix}, we estimate model parameters by maximizing a constrained pseudolikelihood.
+Following \textcite{flowmix}, we estimate model parameters using the frequentist approach of maximizing a constrained pseudolikelihood.
 Phytoplankton flow cytometry data naturally have a class imbalance due to the nature of small, lightweight cells to dominate in number.
-Larger organisms are less numerous but still account for a significant portion of the biomass in their habitat \citep{maranon2015}.
-Mixture models tend to overfit to the class which dominates in number \citep{Xu1996}, so we give additional importance to less numerous but more massive cells by exponentiating the likelihood contribution of each particle by its biomass.
+Larger organisms are less numerous but still account for a significant portion of the biomass in their habitat \parencite{maranon2015}.
+Mixture models tend to overfit to the class which dominates in number and therefore underestimate the abundance of rare classes \parencite{Xu1996}, so we give additional importance to less numerous but more massive cells by exponentiating the likelihood contribution of each particle by its biomass.
 This results in the \textit{pseudo}likelihood:

 Here, we use $\alpha$ to denote the collection of coefficients $\{\alpha_{0,k}\}_k, \{\boldsymbol \alpha_k\}_k$, and $\beta$ to denote $\{\boldsymbol \beta_{0,k}\}_k, \{ \boldsymbol \beta_k\}_k$.
 We also write $\pi_{k,t}(\boldsymbol{x}_t)$ and $\boldsymbol{\mu}_{k, t} (\boldsymbol{x}_t)$ to emphasize their dependence on the covariates.
 Pseudolikelihoods are commonly utilized in informative sampling scenarios, where the likelihood contributions are exponentiated by the observations' inverse probabilities of selection.
-The resulting psuedolikelihood converges to the true population-generating distribution under certain regularity conditions \citep{sav_toth_pseudo}.
+The resulting psuedolikelihood converges to the true population-generating distribution under certain regularity conditions \parencite{sav_toth_pseudo}.
 In our dataset, particles with large biomass tend to be less numerous and therefore less likely to be observed, so it is reasonable to assume that a particle's selection probability is approximately proportional to the inverse of its biomass.
+Supplementary Figure S14 in Supplement G shows that the biomass weights are effective in improving the estimated distribution of biomass in the SeaFlow application.

-In addition, \citet{flowmix} also impose two model constraints to encourage smoothness and penalize overly complex models, a technique we also utilize.
+In addition, \textcite{flowmix} also impose two model constraints to encourage smoothness and penalize overly complex models, a technique we also utilize.
 First, since the optical properties of any particular species is limited in range due to biological constraints, we constrain the cluster means $\boldsymbol{\mu}_{k,t}$ to vary over time by up to a fixed amount $r$, called the maximum deviation.
 This constraint can be expressed as